JonRahman/JR-Bootstrap-Portfolio/README.md

 to do
--footer
--make socials into icons
--all links for navbar footer and images
+-all links for navbar and images
+    -links are not working. i managed to get the about me link to work but the rest of the buttons are not working

+-make cover image for prework smaller
+-centre and align galler images